 We need to eat fat in our diet; it should make up around 20-35 per cent of our daily calories.
 Our cell membranes are made up of fat, so if our cell integrity is not good, this will have an impact on how well we absorb nutrients.
 Fat is also essential for good nerve, brain and skin health.

-Ghee once vilified as fat to use in cooking has now risen in rankings and even considered an elixir of health.
+Ghee once vilified as fat to use in cooking has now risen in rankings and is even considered an elixir of health.
 CLICK HERE to read more.

 For a deeper insight into the science of cooking oils, to help you decide which are really the healthiest, CLICK HERE